queenkjuul/jingo-retro/README.md

 #### application.skipGitCheck (boolean: false)

-Jingo will refuse to start if a version of git is found which is known to be problematic.
+jinji will refuse to start if a version of git is found which is known to be problematic.
 You can still force it to start anyway, providing `true` as the value for this option

 #### application.loggingMode (integer: 1)